oliversavio/oliversavio.github.io/_posts/2019-09-25-how-to-transform-a-spark-dataset.md

 ```

 ### Creating the spark session and reading the input Dataset
-Reading the input `Dataset` is kept simple for brevity.
+Creating the input `Dataset` is kept simple for brevity.

 ```scala
 val spark = SparkSession.builder().master("local[*]").appName("transform").getOrCreate()